Soft Theorems in Chern-Simons Matter Theories: Introduction

-where $\varepsilon_{i},p_{i}$ refers to the polarisation and energy of the external finite energy (``hard'') particles and $q_{i}$ refers to the charge of the matter coupling to the photon field.
+where $\varepsilon_{i},p_{i}$ refers to the polarization and energy of the external finite energy (``hard'') particles and $q_{i}$ refers to the charge of the matter coupling to the photon field.
 Similar expressions are there for gluons and gravitons as well.
-The leading term has a $\nicefrac{1}{k}$ divergence while the subleading term is $\mathcal{O}\left(k^{0}\right)$.
-For soft photons and gravitons, the leading soft theorems in (\ref{soft-theorem}) are shown to be valid to all loop orders.
-The subleading term gets corrected in $D=2+1$ due to infrared effects, but in $D=4+1$ the subleading soft photon theorem is also valid to all loop orders\footnote{I would like to thank Biswajit Sahoo for pointing this out.}.
-For soft gluons, there are infrared corrections at loop level even at the leading order in $D=2+1$.
-In the case of multiple soft bosons, each boson brings a soft factor of divergence $\nicefrac{1}{k}$ at leading order.
-The aim of this note is to calculate how (\ref{soft-theorem}) gets corrected at tree level when $\mathcal{S}_{CS}$ is added.
+The leading term has a $\nicefrac{1}{k}$ pole divergence while the subleading term is $\mathcal{O}\left(k^{0}\right)$.
+The soft photon theorem at leading order in $k$ does not get infrared corrections at loop level \cite{Bern:2014vva, Bern:2014oka, He:2014bga, He:2014cra}.
+In $D=2+1$, the subleading term gets corrected due to infrared effects at loop level, but in $D=4+1$ the subleading soft photon theorem is also valid to all loop orders.
+The soft gluon theorem in $D=2+1$ admits infrared corrections at loop level even at the leading order but in $D=4+1$, the theory becomes IR finite and corrections occur only at subleading order.
+In the case of multiple soft gauge bosons, each gauge boson brings a soft factor of divergence $\nicefrac{1}{k}$ at leading order.